ara3d/ara3d-studio/README.md

 No. Ara 3D Studio is a **companion** for exploration, analysis, and validation.
 Keep using your authoring tools; use Ara 3D Studio to move faster when you need to inspect, query, or automate.

 **Q: Can I use this at work?**
 Yes.
-It is free for commercial use.
-A no-cost registration is required to issue a commercial license.
+It is free for commercial or personal use.

 **Q: How does Ara 3D make money?**
 Through commercial services, libraries, integrations, and enterprise support built around the SDK and Studio.

-**Q: What data leaves my machine?**
-Only the registration details you explicitly provide (email and name) for commercial licenses.
-No telemetry or model data is sent.

 ---